Logix Group

 Logix Group is a real estate company headquartered in Noida, India.

+History

 The company was founded by Shakti Nath in 1997.
 The group has expanded rapidly.
 The group has been a developer of IT parks and IT Special Economic Zones.
 The company has created more than 25 such IT spaces, and has furnished 4 million square feet of IT property.

 The group has joint ventures with various funds and foreign direct investment partners like ICICI Prudential; Taib Capital – ACACIA, Bahrain, and Citi Property Investors (taken over by Apollo Global Management).

+Controversy

+In 2025, Logix Buildwell Private Limited, part of the Logix Group, was involved in a legal dispute with the Noida Authority over the refund of ₹62 crore paid for a commercial plot in Sector 32, Noida.
+The company had earlier challenged the cancellation of the allotment, following which the Allahabad High Court directed a refund in 2022.
+After receiving the refund in 2023, Logix Buildwell later sought interest on the amount, claiming the waiver undertaking was given under duress.
+However, in October 2025, the Allahabad High Court dismissed the plea, holding that the company had voluntarily waived its right to claim interest and could not later change its position.